zsinx6/effective-garbanzo/README.md

 If there is no period information, the last month is used.

-The response is a json in the format:
+The response is a json in the following format:
 ```python
 {
     "source": "1888888888",